What are the principles of personal data processing and which are they? Why are they important?

 Current regulatory context v/s Data Protection Bill

-The Data Protection Bill contrasts with the current Law 19,628 in the way it addresses the principles of personal data processing.
+The new Data Protection Law contrasts with Law 19,628 in the way it addresses the principles of personal data processing.

 Principles in the Bill